rebelwarrior/numenera/README.md

 10. Doesn't seem like you can do Markdown links at the bottom with Jekyll.
 11. How do I get that chevron on the dropdowns again?
 With `navbar-link`.
 12. Table of Contents **(TOC) can be done with Jekyll alone** and Bulma has an advantage because it doesn't require a header to give header css, you can remove a header from the TOC but have it look the same.
 See "Location" on the settings page.
+13. With Bulma you can use `{:.is-sr-only}` to add hidden elements to the TOC that still work as links.
+(If you use `is-hidden` the linking won't work, but they show up on the TOC.)
+This lets you have different heading on the TOC from the visual one.
+Though screen readers will get it twice so don't abuse it.

 Exploring:
 Bulma's spacing helpers: pretty cool